longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Minimap
 -------

-There is a :guilabel:`Minimap` widget in the lower right corner of the `Map View`_.
-Figure 43 below shows an example of the :guilabel:`Minimap` widget for a single player game.
-Figure 44 shows an example of of the :guilabel:`Minimap` widget for a LongTurn multiplayer game.
+There is a :guilabel:`Minimap` widget in the lower right corner of the `Map View`_. :numref:`Minimap Single Player Widget` below shows an example of the :guilabel:`Minimap` widget for a single player game.
+:numref:`Minimap Multiplayer Widget` shows an example of of the :guilabel:`Minimap` widget for a LongTurn multiplayer game.
 The difference between the two is the single player :guilabel:`Turn Done` button is replaced with a countdown timer.
 On the right hand side of the :guilabel:`Minimap` are zoom buttons similar to what you would find in the `View Menu`_.
 Inside of the :guilabel:`Minimap` you will see an area inside a white border.
 This is the portion of the whole `Map View`_ that is displayed on the screen.
 Right-clicking inside the :guilabel:`Minimap` will cause the `Map View`_ to move to that spot.
 The :guilabel:`Minimap` provides a quick way to move around a large map in this manner.

+.. _Minimap Single Player Widget:
 .. figure:: ../../_static/images/gui-elements/mini-map-sp.png
   :align: center
-  :scale: 65%
+  :scale: 55%
   :alt: Freeciv21 Minimap Single Player Widget
   :figclass: align-center

-  Figure 43: Minimap Single Player Widget
+  Minimap Single Player Widget

+.. _Minimap Multiplayer Widget:
 .. figure:: ../../_static/images/gui-elements/mini-map-mp.png
   :align: center
   :scale: 75%
   :alt: Freeciv21 Minimap Milti Player Widget
   :figclass: align-center

-  Figure 44: Minimap Multiplayer Widget
+  Minimap Multiplayer Widget

 City Dialog
 -----------

 Getting to know the :guilabel:`City Dialog` is a major aspect of playing Freeciv21.
 As a player you will spend a great amount of time using this dialog box.
-The :guilabel:`City Dialog` is accessed by clicking on a city in the `Map View`_ or by double-clicking a city from the table in the `Cities View`_.
-Figure 45 shows a sample of the :guilabel:`City Dialog`.
-The dialog box is broken up into 5 major segments: city information (top center), production and citizen governor tabs (left), city citizen tile output (center), general and citizens tabs (right) and present units (botton center).
+The :guilabel:`City Dialog` is accessed by clicking on a city in the `Map View`_ or by double-clicking a city from the table in the `Cities View`_. :numref:`City Dialog` shows a sample of the :guilabel:`City Dialog`.
+The dialog box is broken up into 5 major segments: city information (top center), production and citizen governor tabs (left), city citizen tile output (center), general, and citizens tabs (right) and present units (botton center).

+.. _City Dialog:
 .. figure:: ../../_static/images/gui-elements/city-dialog.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog
   :figclass: align-center

-  Figure 45: City Dialog
+  City Dialog

-Let us start at the top center as highlighted in Figure 46.
+Let us start at the top center as highlighted in :numref:`City Dialog Top Center`.
 In this segment of the dialog box is some general information about the city.
 The name of the city is in the header at the top center.
 If you click on the city name, a dialog box will appear and allow you to rename the city to something else.
 On the left and right sides is an arrow that when clicked will move you to the previous and next cities in the city array.
 In the center, the dialog will show how large the city is.
 Each rectangle icon is equivalent to 1 citizen.
-There is also a large X button.
+There is also a large X button on the right.
 If clicked the :guilabel:`City Dialog` will close and return you to the `Map View`_.
 At the bottom center of this segment is information about the city's status.
-From left to right you will see net food, net production, net gold, net science, net trade, and turns to grow to the next size.
+From left to right you will see net food, net production, net gold, net science, net trade, and turns to grow to the next city size.
 If you hover your mouse over any of these icons, the client will show you detailed information on the calculation for the net value displayed.

+.. _City Dialog Top Center:
 .. figure:: ../../_static/images/gui-elements/city-dialog-top-center.png
   :align: center
   :scale: 50%
   :alt: Freeciv21 City Dialog Top Center
   :figclass: align-center

-  Figure 46: City Dialog - Top Center
+  City Dialog - Top Center

-Moving to the center left segment highlighted in Figure 47.
-You will see two tabs: :guilabel:`Production` and :guilabel:`Governor`.
-Figure 47 shows the information that you can find on the :guilabel:`Production` tab.
+Moving to the center left segment highlighted in :numref:`City Dialog Production`.
+You will see two tabs:
+:guilabel:`Production` and :guilabel:`Governor`. :numref:`City Dialog Production` shows the information that you can find on the :guilabel:`Production` tab.
 You can see how much gold it will cost to buy the current item being produced.
 If you click on the :guilabel:`Buy` button, a confirmation dialog will appear.
-In Figure 47's example a :improvement:`Granary` is being constructed for a total cost of 30 shields (production).
-The city has produced net 17 of 30 needed shields and at its current rate of net +4 production will take 4 turns to complete.
+In :numref:`City Dialog Production`'s example a :improvement:`Granary` is being constructed for a total cost of 30 shields (production).
+The city has produced net 6 of 30 needed shields and at its current rate of net +3 production will take 8 turns to complete.
 The player for this example has also added multiple items to the work list.
 When the :improvement:`Granary` is finished, the city will start production on :improvement:`Barracks`.
-At this point, the city only needs 13 shields to finish the :improvement:`Granary`, but at +4 shields per turn will produce a total of 16 shields in the same 4 turns.
-This means that the surplus shields will transfer to the :improvement:`Barracks` when the :improvement:`Granary` is complete.
+At this point, the city needs 24 shields to finish the :improvement:`Granary`.
+At +3 shields per turn the city will produce a total of 24 shields in the same 8 turns.
+This means that no surplus shields will transfer to the :improvement:`Barracks` when the :improvement:`Granary` is complete.
+If the production rate had extra shields left over, then the shields would go towards the :improvement:`Barracks`, when the :improvement:`Granary` is complete.

+.. _City Dialog Production:
 .. figure:: ../../_static/images/gui-elements/city-dialog-prod.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog Production
   :figclass: align-center

-  Figure 47: City Dialog - Production
+  City Dialog - Production

 At the bottom of the segment are four buttons: :guilabel:`Add`, :guilabel:`Move Up`, :guilabel:`Move Down`,